efog/rainmaking.cloud.serverless.circuitbreaker/README.md

 # Implement a Circuit Breaker for AWS Lambda Functions

 Micro services are bound with challenges.
-Being by nature loosely coupled,  micro-sevices are inherently adding complexity to the error handling, Several error handling architectural patterns can help and the circuit breaker is one of them.
+Being by nature loosely coupled,  they are, for example, require specific error handling patterns and the circuit breaker is one of them.

 What is provided here is a usable implementation of the circuit breaker pattern using Terraform, Amazon StepFunction, AWS Lambda, Amazon DynamoDB and Amazon EventBridge.

 ## The Circuit Breaker Pattern

 The circuit breaker pattern is a failure isolation mechanism.
-During maintenance, network outages or transient downtime it might be wiser to rapidly fail instead of spending useless cycles.
+During maintenance, network outages or transient downtime it might be wiser to rapidly fail instead of spending on useless cycles.
 A good example is payment handling on transactional websites.
-These rely on external payment services and when transacgtions are bound to fail because of uncontrolled circumstances, it's just better for a customer to be told quickly that a payment can't be processed than leaving them in the dark for a minute.
+These often rely on external payment services and when transacgtions are bound to fail because of uncontrolled circumstances, it's just better for a customer to be told quickly that a payment can't be processed than leaving them in the dark for a minute.
 Properly applied this pattern prevents unnecessary requests and processing thus saving on time, resources, and frustration.

 ## Understanding the Pattern